-Formative assessment, with high quality and prompt feedback, is integral to the modules, there will be a number of opportunities for formative assessment and feedback, and feedforward in all modules, examples include scenario questions, timed questions, discussion boards, presentations and mock examinations.
+Formative assessment, with high quality and prompt feedback, is integral to the modules and there will be opportunities for formative assessment and feedback, and feedforward in all law modules; examples include scenario questions, timed questions, discussion boards, presentations and mocks.

-In-course and end course assignment work weighted according to the level and module includes: essay production of varying word length, problem solving tasks of increasing complexity, academic posters, presentations, discussions, with and without appropriate aids, individual and group prepared.
-Where the assessment is group prepared the students will all be marked individually in regards to their contribution to the task, where the group assessment has a learning outcome related to the ability to work as a team this will also be assessed individually not as a whole.
-Examinations are weighted appropriately and range from incorporating seen and compulsory questions through pre-released case study in class-based examinations and prior indication of topics to traditional unseen restricted choice papers.
-The varied approach ensures the appropriate assessment of both knowledge and understanding and the skills elements of the programme.
+In-course and end of course assignment work weighted according to the level and module includes: essay production of varying word length, problem solving tasks of increasing complexity, case notes, presentations, discussion boards, written and oral, with and without appropriate aids, individual and group prepared.
+Examinations are weighted appropriately and range from incorporating seen and compulsory questions through pre-released case study based examinations and prior indication of topics to traditional unseen restricted choice papers.
+Examinations will include a range of essay and problem based questions of varying lengths and complexity.